Henesys/Study/Courses (강의)/O'Reilly/Building Bots with Amazon Lex/MP3.md

 - In the AWS console, go to "Amazon Lex"
 - Ensure that the Lex console you access is using Lex v2
 - Click "Create Bot"
+	- Create a blank bot
+	- Name the bot
+	- Configure IAM permissions & COPPA settings
+		- IAM permissions can be created with basic AWS Lex permissions (enables things like CloudWatch)
+		- Mark the COPPA setting as "No" since we need to log the conversations of the bot
+	- Add language to bot
+		- English (US)
+		- Decide whether bot needs voice interaction or not
+			- Choose "None"
+	- Click "Done", which creates the bot

 ### Creating Intents

+- **Intents will be "created" by linking the Lambda function created in Section 3.1 with the Lex bot created in Section 3.2**

 ### Creating Utterances

+- **Slot type will be set to `AMAZON.city` in MP3**
+- **Example Utterance from MP3**
+	- User: "What is the distance from Chicago to Springfield?"
+		- Reply from Chatbot: "2"
+	- User: "I need to find the distance between two cities?"
+		- Reply from Chatbot: "Source?"
+			- User: "Chicago"
+				- Reply from Chatbot: "Destination?"
+					- User: "Urbana"
+						- Reply from Chatbot: "1"
+- Configure a `FallbackIntent`
+	- Create intents for each utterance

 ### Creating Prompts, Slot & SlotTypes

+- X

 ### Creating Dynamic Prompts & Utterances

+- Modification of "Closing Responses" to create dynamic responses to dynamic prompts

 ### Creating Custom SlotTypes

+- X

 ### Creating Context

+- X

 ### Creating a Follow Up Intent

+- X

 ### Miscellaneous Settings

+- **Will most likely not require some of these features for MP3**
+- Potentially useful features:
+	- Conversation Logs
+		- Can be configured as text logs
+		- Text logs can be imported into CloudWatch
+			- Will require a log group created beforehand
+	- Inspect Window
+		- Shows which intent you're working on and what its slot values are
+		- Shows a trace of I/O that is being internally used by Lex
+- Other features:
+	- Retry Count
+	- Sentiment Analysis

 ### Summary